BanujaChellluboina/Mini_Projects/README.md

 # Weight converter
-# THIS CODE IS BASED ON YOUTUBE LEARNING VIDEO BY "PROGRAMMING WITH MOSH"
+# THIS CODE IS BASED ON YOUTUBE LEARNING VIDEO BY "PROGRAMMING WITH MOSH" as a learning practise
 weight = int(input("weight: "))
 unit = input("Enter the weight 'lbs' for 'pound' and 'kg' for 'kilograms': ") if unit.upper() == "lbs":